yutee/aws-projects/02-scalable-webapp/README.md

-# Day 26: Build a Scalable Web Application with Auto Scaling on AWS
+# Scalable Web Application with Auto Scaling on AWS

 ## Overview